 “I said ‘I want to play running back’ because it was the easiest practice, and he said ‘no Jake, you’re too slow for that.'”

-The Potomac, MD native wound up playing quarterback and outside linebacker for the Churchill High School Bulldogs.
+The Potomac, Maryland native wound up playing quarterback and outside linebacker for the Churchill High School Bulldogs.